The Wrong Kind of Spring Fever: 8 Foods for Allergies That Can Help Ease Your Symptoms

 It has been proven that 500 mg of vitamin C per day can help to ease your allergy symptoms.
 Eating a cup of broccoli gives you approximately 80 mg.

-You may not believe that your digestive tract and gut health has much to do with a stuffy or runny nose.
+You may not believe that your digestive tract has much to do with a stuffy or runny nose.
 However, it can.

 The “good” bacteria, also called probiotics present in your intestines may help to alleviate your allergy symptoms including congestion and a running nose.
 Yogurt is a great, natural source of probiotics, but it is best to purchase a brand that has live cultures in it.